wyhwhye/FiveChess/README.md

 <br>
 <br>

-to play the game:  went to `./out/artifacts/FiveChess_jar/FiveChess.exe`
+To play the game:  went to `./out/artifacts/FiveChess_jar/FiveChess.exe`